Chemical found in soap and toothpaste linked to osteoporosis

 How to boost your vitamin D intake

-Although you may have little control over some of these factors, it's important to be mindful of the ones you can change.
+Although you may have little control over some of these factors, it's important to understand the ones you can change.
 The key to boosting your vitamin D levels when it's most needed over the winter months is a combination of healthy lifestyle habits, like supplementing the right foods with vitamin D tablets.

 Food for thought